Kenmeina/Concrete-Rejected-Report/README.md

 ### Introduction

-This document contains the user requirements.
-This document will also serve as guidance for the project team members and will assist the project team members to manage the project in the correct direction.
-The content of this document is written pursuant to various discussions and as agreed by the business users and project stakeholders.
+This document contains the user requirements for a Concrete Rejected Report system.
+It will also serve as guidance for the project team members and assist them in managing the project in the correct direction.
+The content of this document is based on various discussions and agreements with stakeholders.

 ### Business Objectives

-Our objective is to revamp the current process for the concrete rejected report, making it more efficient.
-We will achieve this by implementing an automated system with integrated reminders, reducing paper-based forms, and leveraging data analytics for faster decision-making.
+The objective is to revamp the current process for the concrete rejected report, making it more efficient.
+This will be achieved by implementing an automated system with integrated reminders, reducing paper-based forms, and leveraging data analytics for faster decision-making.

 ### Streamlined Process

-Our aim is to create a smooth and user-friendly process on the Concrete Rejected Report.
-By introducing an automated system with timely reminders, we will eliminate tedious paperwork and streamline the entire workflow.
+The aim is to create a smooth and user-friendly process for the Concrete Rejected Report.
+By introducing an automated system with timely reminders, we will eliminate tedious paperwork and streamline the workflow.
 This will enable faster investigation and approval, leading to quicker decision-making and processing.

 ### Paperless Environment